 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The Indiana State Department of Agriculture (ISDA) is preparing a Feasibility Study for Food Hubs in Indiana.
-The purpose is to assess the needs of growers and consumers regarding the potential for regional food hubs operating as part of a statewide network to facilitate the marketing and access to specialty crops.
+The Indiana State Department of Agriculture (ISDA) has prepared a Feasibility Study for Food Hubs in Indiana.
+The purpose of the study is to assess the needs of growers and consumers regarding the potential for regional food hubs operating as part of a statewide network to facilitate the marketing and access to specialty crops.

 The project is funded by a United States Department of Agriculture (USDA) Specialty Crop Block Grant and only focuses on specialty crops.
 Click here for more information on Specialty Crops.

 In general, a specialty crops are “fruits and vegetables, tree nuts, dried fruits, horticulture, and nursery crops (including floriculture).”
 Eligible plants must be cultivated or managed and used by people for food, medicinal purposes, and/or aesthetic gratification to be considered specialty crops.
 Processed products shall consist of greater than 50% of the specialty crop by weight, exclusive of added water.